 It will hold up to 2 quarts of water and will keep it nice and hot longer due to the even heating properties of copper.
 It’s nice to know you can have a 2nd or 3rd cup of tea without having to re-heat the water.

-The lid fits very snugly in the opening of the base (proof of quality).
+The lid of the Simplex Kettle fits very snugly in the opening of the base (proof of quality).
 A great way to know that you have an authentic English tea kettle is that there is a real, well-fitting lid that comes off completely when needed.
 The firm, snug fit guarantees the blowing of the whistle.

 Now, as far as the whistle goes… it is NOT a shrill, ear piercing, make your hair stand on end, kind of whistle.
 I heard someone refer to it once as a warm sounding whistle.
 I guess this makes sense, as I suppose one could think of a shrill whistle as being cold.
 However warm sounding, you will still be able to pleasantly hear it throughout the house without it waking your sweet sleeping children (being you have any).
 And that’s a definite plus!

 Not So Positive Qualities of the Simplex Heritage Kettle

 As in life, nothing is perfect.
 I feel that there are so many plusses about this lovely kettle, that they outweigh whatever negatives there might be.
 That, however, is my very own opinion.
 You will have to create your own, so I have researched and dug up a few negative things that others have said.
 After all, it’s only fair…

 - A couple of years ago (roughly 2-3) there were some complaints that on occasion, a new Simplex Kettle was not whistling the way it should.
 It was determined that some of the lids were faulty.
 The company corrected the issue, customers were sent out either new kettles or new lids (free of charge of course) and the problem has since, it seems, been eliminated.